redpesk-core/afb-app-manager/docs/afm-daemons.md

 They ensure that operations use correctly the security framework and that applications are executed in the correct security context.

-- **afmpkg-installer**: this daemon installs and removes applications.
+- **afmpkg-installerd**: this daemon installs and removes applications.
 It is automatically called when **dnf** installs or removes applications.
 It automatically stops after an inactivity period.